swapniel99/erav1s7/README.md

 ### Analysis:
     - No longer overfitting.
 Infact it's the opposite.

+- Here Model changes are done.
+In next two files we will use Model5 itself for augmentation and LR changes.

 ## Model 6:
 ### Target:
     - Add image augmentations random rotation and random perspective.